Bitteneite/bitten_restoboards/bit_m0116/readme.md

 ## Features

 - **Full NKRO (N-Key Rollover):** The M0116 keyboard is known for having a limiting 2KRO logic.
-Our custom PCB eliminates this restriction, ensuring a surefire experience during intense gaming and typing sessions.
+The custom PCB eliminates this restriction, ensuring a surefire experience during intense gaming and typing sessions.
 - **QMK/Vial Support:** Utilize the vast potential of QMK firmware, coupled with the user-friendly simplicity of Vial configurator.
 - **Multi-Layout Compatibility**: The PCB is designed to accommodate both M0116 and M0118 layouts, providing users with flexibility.
 - **User-Friendly Assembly:** Enjoy a hassle-free assembly process with off-the-shelf components and a through-hole design.